-Our management personnel, including our NEOs, participate in our annual MIP cash bonus program, which is designed to compensate executives and other managers based on achievement of annual corporate, business segment, and/or divisional financial goals.
+Our management personnel, including our NEOs, participate in our annual cash bonus MIP, which is designed to compensate executives and other managers based on achievement of annual corporate, business segment, and/or divisional financial goals.
 Under the MIP bonus plan, 100% of the annual bonus is performance-based and no bonus is paid if the relevant performance metrics are not achieved.